-OncoGenex Pharmaceuticals, Inc. (OGXI) reported a loss of 68 cents per share in the third quarter of 2013, narrower than the Zacks Consensus Estimate of a loss of 69 cents but wider than the year-ago loss of 40 cents per share.
+OncoGenex Pharmaceuticals, Inc. (OGXI) reported second quarter 2013 net loss per share of 57 cents, narrower than the Zacks Consensus Estimate of a loss of 68 cents but wider than the year-ago loss of 29 cents per share.

-Third quarter 2013 revenues were $9.9 million, compared with $6.6 million in the year-ago quarter.
-Revenues were above the Zacks Consensus Estimate of $7 million.
+Second quarter 2013 revenues were $6.3 million, compared with $2.4 million in the year-ago quarter.
+Revenues were just above the Zacks Consensus Estimate of $6 million.
 OncoGenex’ revenues comprised solely of collaboration revenues.

 The year-over-year increase in revenues was driven by OncoGenex’ agreement with Teva Pharmaceutical Industries Ltd. (TEVA) for development activities associated with the AFFINITY study being conducted on oncology candidate, custirsen.

-In the reported quarter, OncoGenex’ research and development expenses increased 39.6% year over year to $18 million.
-General and administrative expenses at OncoGenex also grew 25.9% year over year to $2.5 million in the third quarter of 2013.
+In the reported quarter, OncoGenex’ research and development expenses increased 109.7% year over year to $13.3 million.
+General and administrative expenses at OncoGenex also grew 20.8% year over year to $2.5 million in the second quarter 2013.

-The increase in OncoGenex’ operating expenses reflected patient enrollment and treatment in the AFFINITY and Borealis-1 studies, higher costs relating to investigator-sponsored studies, increased headcount to support clinical development activities and toxicology expenses of apatorsen and OGX-225.
+OncoGenex’ operating expenses increased due to patient enrollment activities in the AFFINITY and Borealis-1 studies, higher costs relating to increase in patient enrollment, increased headcount to support clinical development activities and preclinical expenses of apatorsen.

 Custirsen is in another phase III study – ENSPIRIT – which is being conducted in patients with advanced or metastatic non-small cell lung cancer (:NSCLC).
 The study will evaluate the potential survival benefit of custirsen plus Taxotere as second-line chemotherapy.

 For both these studies, patient enrollment is ongoing.